jupyter-server/enterprise_gateway/docs/source/getting-started-client-mode.md

 ## Enabling Client Mode/Standalone Support

-Even if you are not leveraging the full distributed capabilities of Jupyter Enterprise Gateway, the client mode can still help mitigate the resource estarvation by enabling pseudo-distributed mode where kernels are started in client mode in different nodes of the cluster utilizing a round-robin algorithm.
-In this case, you can still get bottlenecks in a given node that might get requests to start "large" kernels, but otherwise, you will be better of compared to when all kernels are stsarted from a single node or as local processes which is the default for vanilla Jupyter Notebook.
+Even if you are not leveraging the full distributed capabilities of Jupyter Enterprise Gateway, client mode can still help mitigate resource starvation by enabling a pseudo-distributed mode, where kernels are started in different nodes of the cluster utilizing a round-robin algorithm.
+In this case, you can still experience bottlenecks on a given node that receives requests to start "large" kernels, but otherwise, you will be better off compared to when all kernels are started on a single node or as local processes, which is the default for vanilla Jupyter Notebook.

 The pseudo-distributed capabilities are currently supported in YARN Client mode or using vanilla Spark Standalone and require the following environment variables to be set: